Occipital neuralgia and Suboccipital headache – C2 neuralgia treatments without nerve block or surgery

-A noisy neck is the clue to cervical neck instability being the underlying cause of Occipital neuralgia and headaches
+A noisy neck is a clue to cervical neck instability being the underlying cause of Occipital neuralgia and headaches

-When we listen to patients diagnosed with occipital neuralgia and migraine headache, who come to their first visit in our clinics, we are listening not only to what they are saying, but we are listening to their neck.
+When we listen to patients diagnosed with occipital neuralgia and migraine headache, who come to their first visit in our clinic, we are listening not only to what they are saying, but we are listening to their neck.
 Their necks are often the loudest “talker” in the room.
-When these people gently turn their head to the side, you can easily hear the chronic popping, cracking and grinding sounds coming from the neck.
-If your neck were part of a machine, the repair person would listen and likely say, “it sounds like something is loose.”
-In our clinics we often find people have a something loose in their neck, and that something is cervical neck ligaments.
+When these people gently turn their heads to the side, you can easily hear the chronic popping, cracking, and grinding sounds coming from the neck.
+If your neck were part of a machine, the repair person would listen and likely say, “It sounds like something is loose.”
+In our clinic, we often find people have something loose in their neck, and that something is cervical neck ligaments.

 If headaches are the main symptom you are suffering from, please see our companion articles:

 - Cervicogenic headaches – Migraines, tension headaches, and cervical neck instability